Crisis in Central America

 The statement aims to focus on “timely identification and documentation” of people in need of protection and “unhindered access to fair and efficient procedures for protection.”
 Other objectives include finding alternatives to detention for asylum seekers and ensuring access to legal aid.

-“The world must act to save a generation of traumatised, isolated and suffering Syrian children from catastrophe.
+“The world must act to save a generation of traumatised, isolated and suffering children within Central America from catastrophe.
 If we do not move quickly, this generation of innocents will become lasting casualties of an appalling war.”
 UN High Commissioner for Refugees, Filippo Grandi

-thousand new asylum claims in Mexico predicted for 2017
+thousand new asylum claims to Costa Rica and Panama is predicted for 2019

-percent increase in the number of asylum applications for Mexico in 2016 compared to 2015
+percent increase in the number of NCA deportation from 2017 to 2018